boyuanzhang62/bitcomp_lossless_example/README.md

 ./bitcomp_example -c /path/to/file
 ```

 This will compress the file located at `/path/to/file` using Bitcomp's lossless compression algorithm.
-The compressed file name is the original name + ".bitcomp."
+The compressed file name is `/path/to/file.bitcomp`.

 ### Decompression
 To decompress a file that has been compressed using Bitcomp, use the command: